SeddonShen/SeddonShen.github.io/content/_index.md

 # About Me {#about-me}

-I'm a Master's student at [Verification of System Software Group](https://versys.ios.ac.cn/) at the [Institute of Software, Chinese Academy of Sciences](https://www.iscas.ac.cn) (ISCAS) and [University of Chinese Academy of Sciences](https://www.ucas.ac.cn) (UCAS), supervised by [Prof. Zhilin Wu](https://lcs.ios.ac.cn/~wuzl/).
+I'm a Master's student in the [Verification of System Software Group](https://versys.ios.ac.cn/) at the [Institute of Software, Chinese Academy of Sciences](https://www.iscas.ac.cn) (ISCAS) and [University of Chinese Academy of Sciences](https://www.ucas.ac.cn) (UCAS), supervised by [Prof. Zhilin Wu](https://lcs.ios.ac.cn/~wuzl/).
 I previously earned a Bachelor's degree in Computer Science and Technology (Honors Program) from [Northwestern Polytechnical University](https://www.nwpu.edu.cn) (NWPU) in 2023.

 My research interest includes Hardware Formal Verification and Large Language Models for Software Engineering.